Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 as a linear inequality involving a binary variable $y_t\in\{0,1\}$.
 Indeed, if $y_t=0$ the constraint is always satisfied for any values $x_i,x_j,x_k,x_\ell\in[0,1]$ thanks to the $M(y_t-1)$ term, while if $y_t=1$ the $M(y_t-1)$ term vanishes and $x_i + x_j + x_k \le 2 x_{\ell} - \operatorname{threshold}$ must hold.
-This shows that \eqref{ineq_implication_milp} is equivalent to the last constraint in \eqref{milp1}.
-In fact, our implementation using the Gurobi solver works with the implication~\eqref{ineq_implication_milp} directly as it supports logical constraints of the form \eqref{ineq_implication_milp} without the need to explicitly introduce the big-M term.
-Our implementation also sets $x_m = 1$ without loss of generality.
+This shows that \eqref{ineq_implication_milp} is equivalent to the first constraint.\footnote{Actually, our implementation using the Gurobi solver works with the implication~\eqref{ineq_implication_milp} directly as it supports logical constraints of the form \eqref{ineq_implication_milp} without the need to explicitly introduce the big-M term.} Our implementation also sets $x_m = 1$ without loss of generality.

 We have implemented this MILP in Python using the Gurobi solver, and our implementation \texttt{milp1.py} is available on the arXiv together with this paper.
-This MILP terminates overnight on a desktop computer for up to $m=15$ with $\operatorname{threshold}=2\cdot 10^{-5}$.
-The solution is given by
+This MILP terminates on a desktop computer for up to $m=20$ with $\operatorname{threshold}=2\cdot 10^{-5}$.
+The solution is given by\footnote{These values are rounded to $7$ decimal places from the output of the Gurobi solver.
+We have verified that the number of satisfied inequalities is the same as without rounding, even though this is not actually needed for our proof of the upper bound.}

-The number of linear inequalities \eqref{ineq_threshold} is $|\mathcal T|=2730$.
-Among these, $2304$ inequalities are satisfied and the remaining $426$ inequalities are violated.
-Following the argument for $m=6$ in \eqref{eq:six_ineqs}, this suggests an upper bound of
+The number of linear inequalities \eqref{ineq_threshold} is $|\mathcal T|=9690$.
+Among these, $8076$ inequalities are satisfied and the remaining $1614$ inequalities are violated.
+Following the argument for $m=20$ in \eqref{eq:six_ineqs}, this suggests an upper bound of

-for the problem \eqref{4_eq_1}, where the denominator is \eqref{number_of_satisfiable_inequalities} for $m=15$.
+for the problem \eqref{4_eq_1}, where the denominator is \eqref{number_of_satisfiable_inequalities} for $m=20$.

+\begin{remark} Resolution of the MILP \eqref{milp1} can be sped up in practice by adding redundant constraints.
+One family of such redundant constraint is

+for all tuples of indices $(i,j,k,\ell) \in \mathcal T$ for which this makes sense.
+For instance, the leftmost constraint holds because $X_{i+1}+X_j+X_k < 2X_{\ell}$ implies $X_i + X_j + X_k < 2 X_{\ell}$ due to $X_i \le X_{i+1}$.
+Another family of redundant constraints that speeds up the MILP resolution consists of pre-computed subsystems of 2 or 3 inequalities that are unsatisfiable.
+For instance, if $\mathcal A\subseteq\mathcal T^2$ is a precomputed subset of pairs of versions of the inequality that are not jointly satisfiable, and $\mathcal B\subseteq\mathcal T^3$ a precomputed subset of triples of versions of the inequality that are not jointly satisfiable, we may add the redundant constraints

+These redundant constraints let the Gurobi solver terminate for $m=20$ in a few seconds.
+Even for $m=25$, it terminates overnight and produces the tighter upper bound given by $\frac{20898}{50600} \approx 0.413004$. \end{remark}